giladturok/giladturok.github.io/_pages/about.md

 - AI4Science
 - Sampling & statistical inference

-Previously I spent two wonderful years at the Flatiron Institute working with Dr. Bob Carpenter.
-I also interned at Uber machine learning and graduated from Columbia University with a B.A. in Applied Mathematics.
+Previously I spent two wonderful years at the **Flatiron Institute** working with Dr. Bob Carpenter.
+I also interned at Uber machine learning and graduated from Columbia University with a **B.A. in Applied Mathematics**.

 I'm interested in many topics outside of research: philosophy, fitness/health, comedy, open source software, etc. I love when people reach out -- so please do!